djl218/Assignments/Company S/README.md

 What I like about "Designing Data-Intensive Applications" is that it goes over the history of databases and scalable systems.
 It really gets into the nuts and bolts of how they work too.
 The last section I read was about B-Trees and LSM-Trees.
 Topics like that are definitely beyond the scope of the Grokking course, but are still certainly very interesting to learn about!

-Although I haven't been reading as much as I would like, over this past year, I still do enjoy it very much.
+Although I haven't been reading books as much as I would like, over this past year, I still do enjoy it very much.
 Here is a [blog post](https://www.danielleskosky.com/the-best-programming-books/) I wrote that shows all of the programming books that I have come to own.
 Please note that this post was written a year ago and my thoughts on some of these books may have changed.

 <h2>4.
 Tell us about one of your favorite products (physical or software) and one specific aspect that makes it truly great.</h2>